Comparing E-MOSAICS predictions of high-redshift proto-globular clusters with JWST observations in lensed galaxies: Results

 Overall, the simulations predict a decreasing trend of cluster luminosity fraction with decreasing redshift, from $\approx 20$ per cent at $z=7$ to $\approx 3$ per cent at $z=1$.
 There is relatively large scatter from galaxy to galaxy, including some galaxies which approach a luminosity fraction of unity.
 These later cases are due to very bright, young ($<10 \Myr$) clusters \citep{Pfeffer_et_al_19a}, meaning the luminosity fractions will decrease as the clusters fade.

 Though the total cluster luminosity fractions from the simulations do not provide a direct comparison with the observed cluster luminosity fractions, the observed galaxies are consistent with a similar decrease in luminosity fractions with decreasing redshift.
 We note that the luminosity fractions presented here for the lensed galaxies differ from those presented in previous works (Section~\ref{sec:observations}) due to the adoption of an upper size limit for clusters, extinction corrections for luminosities and the use of counterimages for total luminosities (where possible).
-The lensed galaxies SMACS0723 S4 and S5 have cluster luminosity fractions well below the simulations and other observed galaxies, implying they may be particularly affected by the missing contribution of fainter, undetected clusters (as we will see in the next section, both galaxies are in much better agreement with the simulations when only considering the brightest cluster).
+The lensed galaxies SMACS0723 S4 and S5 have cluster luminosity fractions well below the simulations and other observed galaxies, implying they may be particularly affected by the missing contribution of undetected clusters, even though both galaxies have the faintest detected clusters compared to other galaxies at similar redshifts (see Fig.~\ref{fig:Brightest}).
+As we will see in the next section, both galaxies are in much better agreement with the simulations when only considering the brightest cluster.
 The fainter galaxies outside our luminosity selection (Cosmic Gems, D1, T1, UT1) have similar cluster luminosity fractions to the more luminous galaxies, implying there may not be any strong trends with galaxy luminosity/mass.

 Given the range of redshifts and rest-frame wavelengths, the causes of this decrease in the simulations are multifold, and include decreasing CFE with decreasing redshift and disruption of star clusters with time \citep[see also][]{P18, Pfeffer_et_al_19a, Bastian_et_al_20}.
 The decreasing CFE is demonstrated in the right panel of Fig.~\ref{fig:LumFrac}.
 The CFE decreases from $\approx 50$ per cent at $z>7$ (though the sample size is small) to $\approx 10$ per cent at $z=1$.
 Similar mass ($10^9$--$2\times 10^{10} \Msun$) star-forming galaxies at $z=0$ have typical CFEs of $\approx 8^{+7}_{-3}$ per cent.
 In general, the CFE is expected to be larger than the cluster luminosity fraction \citep{Pfeffer_et_al_19a}.
 As galaxies evolve, the cluster luminosity fraction then decreases due to star cluster disruption and fading of older clusters.